-Spring flowers represent the end of dreary winter weather!
+Spring flowers represent the end of a long and dreary winter weather!

 Hostess With The Mostess